adlnet/xAPI-Spec/xAPI.md

 <a name="verb"/>
 ### 4.1.3 Verb:

-A verb defines what the action is between actors, activities, or most commonly, between an actor and activity.
+The verb defines the action between actor and activity.
+It asserts what is done by the actor in relation to the activity.

 The Tin Can API does not specify any particular verbs, but rather defines how verbs are to be created.
 It is expected that verb lists exist for various communities of practice.
 Verbs appear in statements as objects consisting of a URI and a set of display names.